 Our goal at Compass High School is to expose students to a variety of technologies–both educational and assistive–so they can discover what works best for them.
 Here are some of the highlights of the technology program at Compass.

-iPads facilitate interactive learning as students discover answers to their questions and use apps to deepen their mastery and engagement with material.
-All Compass students are supplied with an iPad loaded with the latest assistive software to use for in and out of the classroom.
+Personal laptops are provided to all incoming students to facilitate interactive learning and deepen students’ mastery and engagement with classroom material.
+These laptops are loaded with the latest assistive and instructional software for use in and out of the classroom.

-Every classroom is equipped with technology that allows teachers to use a multisensory approach.
+Every classroom is equipped with technology that allows teachers to use a multi-sensory approach.
 Interactive whiteboards, wireless Internet access, a variety of cutting-edge software apps, and other instructional technologies are standard in every class.
-We use Reading Assistant to work on reading fluency and comprehension, Inspiration to brainstorm, and movies and podcasts to provide material in a multisensory way.
-Technology allows our students to do virtual lab experiments and other simulations, create webpages and blog about literature.
-At Compass, we use technology creatively to make learning exciting.
+We use Language! and MindPlay to work on reading fluency and comprehension, Inspiration to brainstorm, and movies and podcasts to provide material in a multi-sensory way.
+Our students are given opportunities to expand their horizons through the use of Virtual Reality and have used such technology for virtual lab experiments and other simulations.
+At Compass, we aim to harness a multitude of established and innovative technologies to make learning exciting.

 Each student is encouraged and trained to identify an individual Assistive Technology Profile.
 Students use specialized software programs to develop reading fluency, and improve decoding and comprehension skills.
 Students are introduced to text-to-speech software and audio books to help them find the most comfortable way of reading text.
 To facilitate written language, students master keyboarding and basic word processing strategies.
 Students also use Inspiration to help them generate and organize ideas for writing.
 Other software programs help with spelling, word-finding, and editing.
 For students who prefer to dictate their writing, we assist them in mastering speech-to-text software.